Defective Takata Airbags

 Takata Airbag Recall

 Although the first reported incident occurred in 2004, the first recall wasn’t issued until 2008 when Honda recalled approximately 4,200 vehicles.
-Overall, Honda has issued nine recalls affecting approximately 5 million Honda vehicles.

 Takata Airbag Recall: What You Need to Know

-Approximately 34 million cars affected makes the Takata Airbag recall literally the largest vehicle recall in history surpassing Ford’s defective transmissions in the 1980s, which affected 21 million vehicles.
+Takata supplied these defective air bags to many vehicle manufacturers for years, thus creating one of the largest and most complex recalls in U.S. history, making the Takata Airbag recall literally the largest vehicle recall in history surpassing Ford’s defective transmissions in the 1980s, which affected 21 million vehicles.

 Defective Takata Airbags: Product Liability Issues